 This lightweight specialty potting mix is designed for starting flower and vegetable seeds, as well as for propagating root, stem, and leaf cuttings.
 For best results, use a humidity dome over seed starting trays to keep the soil surface moist and speed up germination.

-Perfect Plants All Natural Orchid Potting Mix in a 4-quart bag is designed to allow ample space for orchid roots to climb and expand, while providing a moisture reservoir they can tap into.
+Perfect Plants orchid potting mix is designed to allow ample space for orchid roots to climb and expand while providing a moisture reservoir they can tap into.
 Charcoal, sponge rock (perlite), pine bark, and coconut chips provide a balanced environment by offering an open texture, while efficiently absorbing water and the nutrients that orchids need.
 This mix doesn’t compact or suffocate sensitive orchid roots.

 This orchid mix can help grow phalaenopsis, oncidiums, cattleya, dendrobium, paphiopedilum, and other epiphytic orchids.
 For terrestrial orchids, mix equal parts of Perfect Plants All Natural Orchid Potting Mix and all-purpose potting soil.

-Hoffman 10404 Cactus and Succulent Soil Mix is designed to provide a healthy environment for cacti and succulent roots to penetrate deeply, while supporting drainage and healthy bloom development.
+Hoffman’s cactus and succulent mix is designed to provide a healthy environment for cacti and succulent roots to penetrate deeply while supporting drainage and healthy bloom development.
 It’s made from a blend of Canadian sphagnum peat moss, reed sedge peat, perlite, sand, and limestone.
 This organic mix can help succulent and cacti lovers grow both desert and jungle cacti as well as succulents.

 This cactus and succulent potting soil doesn’t include a plant food component because of the wide variation in nutrient requirements in this plant category, so fertilizer is sold separately.
 Handling cacti can be challenging, but the soil label includes helpful repotting tips.